louiejtaylor/nanoflow.github.io/index.md

 - `/reports/09_unicycler_long`/{barcode}/asm.aln.tsv

-### Annotation
+### Genome Annotation
 We used [Prokka](https://github.com/tseemann/prokka) to annotate the genome.
+- rgi
+Further research:
+- core and pangenome analysis: https://github.com/zhaoc1/coreSNPs

 ### Summary

 In this tutorial, we used bacterial sequencing data from long and short reads to produce a polished complete genome.

+### Support or Contact

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for

-- Further research:
- - core and pangenome analysis: https://github.com/zhaoc1/coreSNPs

 For more details see [GitHub Flavored Markdown](https://guides.github.com/features/mastering-markdown/).

-### Support or Contact

 Having trouble with Pages?
 Check out our [documentation](https://help.github.com/categories/github-pages-basics/) or [contact support](https://github.com/contact) and we’ll help you sort it out.